Freightliner Logo

 Freightliner Logo History

 In the company logo, everything points to cargo and transportation.
-The sign evokes a feeling of massiveness and connection with transport.
+The sign evokes a sense of massiveness and a connection to transport.
 Talks about roads and signposts along the way.
-The author of the first logo is unknown, but the variant turned out to be so successful that in the future, it was repeated many times with minor modifications over 80 years.
+The author of the first logo is unknown, but the variant proved so successful that it was repeated many times with minor modifications over 80 years.

 What is Freightliner?